 If you are indeed shopping around, make sure:

 - that they are a member of a professional coaching body if they are in the area of Executive Coaching.
-The three main ones are the Association for Coaching, the International Coaching Federation and the European Mentoring and Coaching Council.
-At present coaching is a largely unregulated profession but if the coach is a member of one of these bodies it’s an indication that they have done the minimum standard of training, that they keep themselves updated and most importantly that they are following the Global Code of Ethics that all three associations agree on.
+The three main professional bodies are the Association for Coaching (AC), the International Coaching Federation (ICF) and the European Mentoring and Coaching Council (EMCC).
+Membership of one of these bodies is an indication that they have done the minimum standard of training, that they keep themselves updated and most importantly that they are following the Global Code of Ethics that all three associations agree on.
 This ensures quality and is usually a minimum requirement in corporate settings.
 It also is a good indicator that they receive regular supervision whether that’s with a qualified supervisor, peer-to-peer supervision or group supervision.
 Supervision improves and maintains the quality of coaching.

 - Testimonials and your own gut instinct are good signposts for you to follow also.